Yubico/webauthn-sign-kem-extensions/README.md

  1. If `sign` is present:
-    1. If `genKey` is present:

-        1. Let `keyHandle` be the value of the `sign.kh` extension output.

-        Otherwise:

     1. If the current operation is not an `authenticatorGetAssertion` operation, return CTAP2_ERR_X.

     1. If `allowCredentials` is empty, return CTAP2_ERR_X.

     1. Let `credentialId` be the credential ID of the credential being used for this assertion.
         Let `keyHandle` be `sign.kh[credentialId]`.

     1. If `keyHandle` is null or undefined, return CTAP2_ERR_X.